kkensuke/myjb-en/_sources/pages/jb/embedding.md

 </div>
 ```

+When you embed PDF, you need to make a PDF symlink in the corresponding folder in `_build/html`.

 ```{example}
 <div style="position: relative; margin: 0 auto; width: 100%; padding-bottom: 140%;">
 <iframe style="position: absolute; width: 100%; height: 100%;" src="sample/test.pdf"></iframe>